luiarthur/ucsc_litreview/cytof/tex/model/draft/draft.md

     - \def\M{\mathcal{M}}
 ---

-$$
-%# To do
-%
+[//]: # (To do:
-%- Use "Bayesian Hierarchical Models for Protein Networks in Single-Cell Mass Cytometry" idea to subtract cut-off points?
+  - Use "Bayesian Hierarchical Models for Protein Networks in Single-Cell Mass Cytometry" idea to subtract cut-off points?
-%
-$$
+)

 # Notation